DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 identical with the improbable, the unexpected, or the unforeseen.[^ch01_86] It also stresses his point that there is *no causality* between really wanting something and working your fingers to your bones and achieving what you want.
-A similar logic of can be found in his writings about the exception.
+A similar logic can be found in his writings about the exception.
 The exception, Kierkegaard writes in *Repetition* (1843), cannot bypass the universal but ‘battles through it’.[^ch01_87] It is an absurd and paradoxical simultaneity of the universal and the particular,